 Then came the era of the location shoot.
 Now the film had to be overnighted to the film lab.
 This was a problem.
 If the production moved to a new location before the studio reviewed the footage, it was too late to request changes.

 Next came the digital delivery age.
 This was a vast improvement over the sneakernet or postal system.
 However, it still took many hours to upload the footage.
 If there was a slow internet at the location it was impossible to get the digital dailies back to the executives.

 Today we are thrilled to introduce you to the Virtual Video Village age powered by TVU Networks.

 We caught up with Absolute Live Productions CEO Dave Rosen to discuss their recent use of the Virtual Video Village.

 Tell us about this project?

-Well unfortunately I’m still bound by an NDA, so I can only give you technical details without revealing the exact project name.
-We were contacted by a major Hollywood Studio that had a film shoot scheduled at a remote location.
+Well, unfortunately, I’m still bound by an NDA, so I can only give you technical details without revealing the exact project name.
+A major Hollywood studio with a film shoot scheduled at a remote location contacted us.
 It was very important for the producer of this project to be able to watch the production in real-time.
-He wanted be able to watch the performances from his Hollywood base office.
+He wanted to be able to watch the performances from his Hollywood base office.

-We have been a long time supporter of the TVU workflow, we have used it on so many other projects successfully that we knew this would be the best solution for this gig.
-On location we supplied the client with the TVU 8200 utilizing seven International cell cards.
-We then installed a TVU receiver in the producers office and connected the HDSDI output connection to a 20 inch Broadcast Monitor.
+We have been a longtime supporter of the TVU workflow, we have used it on so many other projects successfully that we knew this would be the best solution for this gig.
+On location, we supplied the client with the TVU TM8200 utilizing seven International cell cards.
+We then installed a TVU receiver in the producer’s office and connected the HDSDI output connection to a 20-inch Broadcast Monitor.
 The picture & sound were awesome.